The Mailman (1923 film): Themes

 Emory Johnson's glorification of public servants had become the perfect theme for all his FBO Special productions.
 Johnson felt these working-class heroes did not get the recognition they so richly deserved for their work.
 This movie would persist in the same vein as former films and praised government personnel like police, firefighters, and railway engineers.
 While the movies revolved around the average Joe, Johnson and his mother also needed to balance an action film and a sentimental story for female viewers.

 "Love, the greatest of human emotions," is the central theme of Emory Johnson's drama, The Mailman.
 (Note: What Is a Theme in Movies?

 "A theme is the film's central, unifying concept.
 A theme evokes a universal human experience and can be stated in one word or short phrase (for example, "love", "death", or "coming of age").
 The theme may never be stated explicitly, but it is exemplified by the film's plot, dialogue, cinematography, and music.")
 According to Johnson, all of his working-class melodramas revolved around one main theme: love.

-Bravery, dedication, honor, kinship, loyalty, love, morality, obligation, sacrifice, and tenacity are concepts entwined in this entire Johnson film and become the essence of the movie.
-The Johnsons carefully blended all these elements to complement the tale of our working-class hero.
+Bravery, love, morality, obligation, sacrifice, and tenacity frequently re-appear as themes in the film and become the essence of the movie.
+The Johnson's blended these elements to complement the tale of our working-class hero.

 Like his previous productions, Johnson primarily focused on the bond between father and son.
 These films featured a mature father, a mother figure, a devoted son, a beautiful young female lead, and a sprinkling of child actors.
 The son would eventually marry the feminine lead and live happily ever after.
 These films were also fitting of the new era.
 The new fandom attending movies sought family-oriented cinema, action films, and films with intelligent plots.